-2.18 The Borough has one main town centre (Eastleigh) which is identified in the PUSH South Hampshire Spatial Position Statement as a 'large town centre' equivalent in size to Fareham.
+- 2.16 Economic activity rates are high, with 82% employment compared to 76.1% in the Solent LEP and 73.7% nationally7.
+However, the levels of in- (32,500) and out- (34,000) commuting suggest a possible mismatch between the jobs available in the Borough (tending towards lower skill and pay levels) and those of the resident population.
+The Borough is a net exporter of professional and technical (Level 4 qualified) residents. - 2.17 Development pressures have led to the loss of significant areas of employment land, particularly in Eastleigh.
+It is estimated that some 192,000 sq.m of employment floorspace was lost to other uses (such as residential development) between 2001 and 2014.
+While this does not seem to have resulted in an equivalent loss of jobs, it will be important for the future prosperity of the Borough and the sub-region to ensure that there are development opportunities for new employers and existing enterprises wishing to expand. - 2.18 The Borough has one main town centre (Eastleigh) which is identified in the non-statutory PfSH South Hampshire Spatial Position Statement as a 'large town centre' equivalent in size to Fareham.
 Over recent years the Borough Council, now based in Eastleigh town centre, has worked closely with partners to improve the visitor experience in the town with improved cleanliness, a comprehensive programme of public realm improvements, e.g. Market Place, Station Forecourt, street furniture and way-finding and a co-ordinated programme of cultural events.
 The Borough also has large district centres at Hedge End and Chandler's Ford, and a variety of local centres and neighbourhood parades serving local communities.
-In addition, the Borough has significant outof-centre retail development, e.g. at Hedge End, and there is on-going pressure for more.
+In addition, the Borough has significant out-of-centre retail development, e.g. at Hedge End, and there is on-going pressure for more.